outernetcouncil/federation/docs/REFERENCE.md

 **Key Characteristics:**

-- Service options have Provider interconnection points as endpoints
+- Service options have Provider [Interconnection Points](GLOSSARY.md#key-concepts) as endpoints
 - Requires minimal information from the Requestor
 - Provider has full control over the service option generation process